My “spoken” Chinese teacher makes a huge deal out of not memorizing

 Another issue I find with language learners is that they fixate on learning phrases that aren’t all that useful.

 For example, I lived in Germany for many years while developing bilingualism in this language.

-During that time, I almost never heard any of the phrases they teach in the books for people who want to speak a little while they travel.
+During that time, I almost never heard any of the German phrases they teach in the books for people who want to speak a little while they travel.

 The reality is that people don’t usually speak in phrases!